LibreHealthIO/community-infra/ansible/README.md

 ## How to use this
 How this is run is dependent on what project you are working with.
+### To run for all hosts

+`ansible-playbook -i inventories/all site.yml`

 ### For [LibreHealth EHR][]

-`ansible-playbook -i inventory/all -l ehr lh-ehr.yml`
+`ansible-playbook -i inventories/all -l ehr site.yml`

 ### For [LibreHealth Toolkit][] / [LibreHealth Radiology][]

 #### [LibreHealth Radiology][]

-`ansible-playbook -i inventory/all -l radiology lh-tomcat.yml`
+`ansible-playbook -i inventories/all -l radiology site.yml`

 #### [LibreHealth Toolkit][]

-`ansible-playbook -i inventory/all -l toolkit lh-tomcat.yml`
+`ansible-playbook -i inventories/all -l toolkit site.yml`

 #### For Both [LibreHealth Toolkit][] and [LibreHealth Radiology][]

-`ansible-playbook -i inventory/all -l tomcat lh-tomcat.yml`
+`ansible-playbook -i inventories/all -l tomcat site.yml`

 ## Running example ad-hoc commands

 #### Update all packages playbook
 This will do a dry run of updating all packages on all servers

-`ansible-playbook -i inventory/all update.yml --check -v`
+`ansible-playbook -i inventories/all update.yml --check -v`

-When satisfied this will not breaking anything drop the `--check` and it will update all servers in the inventory.
+When satisfied this will not breaking anything drop the `--check` and it will update all servers in the inventories.

 #### Update a certain package to latest version

-`ansible -i inventory/all all -m apt -a "update_cache=yes name=openssl state=latest" --become`
+`ansible -i inventories/all all -m apt -a "update_cache=yes name=openssl state=latest" --become`

 This will only update the package to the latest version if it is already installed.
 It will not install the openssl package on hosts that do not have it installed.